jkb91jkb91/my_tutorials/logging_for_SRE/README.md

 - you can base on this library: https://pypi.org/project/python-json-logger/   >>>> This not custom but the simplest way of having output in json

-# 3 Prper json logger should contain
+# 3 Proper json logger should contain
 - JSON format on-liner
 - timestamp in UTC
 - mandatory fields like: level, message, service, env, logger